 Who may perform marriages in Germany?

-Only marriages performed at a registrar’s office (“Standesamt”) are legally valid in Germany.
+Only marriages performed at the local Office of Vital Statistics (Standesamt) are legally valid in Germany.
 A church ceremony may be held later, if desired.
-Consular officers cannot perform marriages and you do not need to register your marriage with the embassy or consulate.
+Consular officers cannot perform marriages.

 No. If a U.S. citizen marries a German citizen, he or she does not acquire German citizenship, nor does the German citizen acquire U.S. citizenship.
 If you wish to live in the United States after marrying, the U.S. spouse will need to apply for an Immigrant Visa on behalf of the foreign spouse.